 Bottom left is the Blue side, top right is the Purple side.

 (sorry if it is small, it was big when i posted it, but I can't find the big version anymore, I might have to make a new one myself...)

-NOTE: as of patch 6.22 the jungle has been reworked.
-Again.
-So these are guidelines in their earliest stages, they have not been perfected but are just the basic starting routes that I know of right now.
+NOTE: Riot just loves to rework the jungle, in terms of xp, hp, mr etc every few patches.
+So these are guidelines in their earliest stages, they have not been perfected but are just the basic starting routes that I know of right now. (patch 7.22)